Malaysian Culinary Paradise? A Food Tour of Penang

 If there’s one thing most visitors to Malaysia rave about after visiting, it’s the food.
 My first few days in Kuala Lumpur demonstrated just why, and an evening of tasting the local cuisine with Food Tour Malaysia had stood out as one of the best experiences I’d had in my five weeks of traveling so far.
 But my taste buds were just getting started, and I was in luck.
 From Kuala Lumpur, I was heading several hours north to a state that has a reputation for being an absolute food paradise, Penang.

 Aside from its world-renowned cuisine (did you know Lonely Planet named Penang their top culinary destination for 2014?), Penang is also popular due to its capital city and UNESCO World Heritage Site, Georgetown.
 Founded by British settlers in 1786, the city boasts well-preserved colonial buildings in addition to colorful street art and a unique blend of Western and Eastern culture – plus a great selection of places to stay.
+Check out some of Penang’s best areas and accommodation or ideas for first time visitors.
 By day, I wandered Georgetown’s historical streets, but night was when the real fun started: after the raging success of my experience with Food Tour Malaysia in Kuala Lumpur, I was ready to taste more with their Penang tour.

 Looking to stay in Malaysia a little longer?
 Check out Ellie’s post on why Georgetown is a fantastic digital nomad destination!